 Wipes are an easy way to stay fresh if discharge is still making you uncomfortable and your doctor has ruled out any infections or issues.
 (Megababe Beauty's Care-Down-There Wipes are awesome.)
 Hygiene is key, especially when it comes to keeping on top of laundry.
 (It's a good rule of thumb to change undies every morning and night.)

 Discharge is super normal.
 Our bodies are amazing, even if sticky discharge is invited to the party.
 Still have questions?
-Check out our sources below, drop us a line at email@example.com or chat with a health care provider.
+Check out our sources below or chat with a health care provider.
+If you are experiencing discharge, try Saalt Wear, leak-proof underwear, that wicks away wetness to leave your skin feeling drier.
 We're all on board for a happy, healthy down there. ;)